datacamp/community-courses-education-data-analysis-primer-r-dplyr-and-plotly/chapter2.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:8e8d273075
 ## Building a choropleth map

 For the final exercise in this course you will implement a range slider to a stock graph.
+We gave you an example of how to add a range slider to a plot by looking at a time series `USAccDeaths` that gives the monthly totals of accidental deaths in the USA.

 *** =instructions